-Love them or hate them, there’s no denying that onions health benefits play a big part in helping to treat and prevent a whole host of medical conditions.
+Love them or hate them, there’s no denying that onions play a big part in helping to treat and prevent a whole host of medical conditions.

-Onions are packed with nutrients, but primarily they are a good source of vitamin C which helps boost the immune system, a very good source of chromium which aids in regulating blood sugar levels, and contain plenty of heart friendly dietary fiber.
+Onions are packed with nutrients, especially (and unknown to most) vitamin C, which helps boost the immune system, a very good source of chromium, which aids in regulating blood sugar levels, and plenty of heart friendly dietary fiber.

 Onions have spent thousands of years being a staple in many household dishes.
 The popularity of the onion was due to its low cost, variety, and ability to be served in multiple ways.
 Those who were considered poor were able to add flavor to their dishes easily and inexpensively.

 Onions are among those vegetables known as alliums and belong to the lily family.
-Garlic, leeks, shallots and scallions are also in the lily family.
+Garlic, leeks, shallots, asparagus and scallions are also in the lily family.
 Alliums are used throughout the world for both their culinary and medicinal purposes.

 Not only is the onion a significant source of healthy nutrients, it also contains a substantial amount of flavenoids and quercitin.
 Both of these are antioxidants that have different healing properties.